- Become a Lawyer

 - Review the rules for reinstatement (The Rules of the Law Society of Alberta 115-118) to evaluate the requirements needed to reinstate;

 - Select part-time status through the Lawyer Portal.

-Students who applied online on April 1, 2019 or after who wish to practise part-time, can select part-time status on the Lawyer Portal once they are eligible to complete their bar call ceremony.
-Students who applied through a paper application will need to contact Membership to change their status to part-time.
+Students can select part-time status on the Lawyer Portal once they are eligible to complete their bar call ceremony.

 Change of status is effective upon approval from the Law Society of Alberta.
 Lawyers with a part-time membership must track their hours and billable tasks to ensure they meet the part-time requirements.

 Invoices will be adjusted based on the date your part-time status takes effect.

 Lawyers with a part-time status who are not exempt from the mandatory indemnity program will still be required to pay the full assessment (as well as any applicable surcharges) to the Alberta Lawyers Indemnity Association (ALIA).
 A part-time levy is not an option at this time.